OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 **Workaround:** Disable Secure_Boot_ from UEFI_ or BIOS_ settings.
-After the OS installation has completed, Secure_Boot_ may be reenabled and the OS should boot correctly in this mode, unless you build your own custom kernel due to special device drivers etc.
+After the OS installation has completed, Secure_Boot_ may be reenabled and the OS should boot correctly in this mode, unless you build your own custom Linux_kernel_ due to special device drivers etc.

 In some cases it is actually possible to make a successful PXE_ Secure_Boot_ installation, provided these conditions are fulfilled: